mrzacsmith/pt31-api2-guided-starter/README.md

 ## Project Setup

+- [ ] Fork this repo if you want to have a copy of your work
 - [ ] clone this repository.
 - [ ] **CD into the folder** where you cloned the repo.
 - [ ] type `npm i` to download dependencies.